White House tells universities to police work on dangerous pathogens

+LONDON Britain said on Tuesday that authorities would investigate newspaper allegations that UK-based banks had been used in a global money laundering scheme.

-CHICAGO/NEW YORK The White House on Wednesday charged U.S. universities with policing their research on dangerous pathogens that could be used both for legitimate purposes and for biowarfare or bioterrorism.
+CHICAGO/NEW YORK, Sept 24 The White House on Wednesday charged U.S. universities with policing their research on dangerous pathogens that could be used both for legitimate purposes and for biowarfare or bioterrorism.

 The long-awaited guidelines, issued by the White House Office of Science and Technology Policy, lay out a framework for university safety review boards to identify research that falls into this category, known as "dual use research of concern."